Hybrid Entry Level Doctor of Physical Therapy

-Family/friends are welcome to join you on the first day of orientation: Friday, May 16th from 9:30-1:15 here on the Tampa campus, and then again at the barbecue at 3:15 pm that afternoon.
+Family/friends are welcome to join you on the first day of orientation (May 11) from 8:30-12 here on the Tampa campus, and then again at the barbecue at 5 pm that afternoon at the Hilton Gardens Inn-Tampa East.
 Please share the orientation schedule with your significant others who might be attending so they can plan for some ‘fun’ times in the Tampa Bay/St. Petersburg area while you are in training.
 A list of local attractions is included on this website.

 Our faculty and staff are seasoned professionals with extensive clinical and educational experience who are eager to meet each of you.
 As a doctoral student in an entry level PT Program, you will work harder than you have your entire academic career.
 We know you have the talent and dedication to engage in this rigorous curriculum, and look forward to getting to know you better.
 To review the Essential Functions required by DPT students, please see the “Essential Functions of the DPT Student” file in the box to the right.